 Provide children with a selection of wooden blocks of various shapes.
 Talk about experiences of building and stacking.
-Encourage children to feel the surfaces of the blocks, finding and selecting flat surfaces on
+Encourage children to feel the surfaces of the blocks, finding and selecting flat surfaces on which to stand the blocks.

-Encouraging Mathematical thinking and reasoning.
+Encouraging mathematical thinking and reasoning: